Futs/kuroibara/docs/README.md

 # Kuroibara Documentation

-Welcome to the comprehensive documentation for Kuroibara, the world-class manga reading platform with enterprise-grade features.
+Welcome to the comprehensive documentation for Kuroibara, a modern manga management platform for discovering, organizing, and reading manga from 80+ online sources.

 ## 📚 Documentation Index